What Is a Proof of Concept (POC)? How to Write It with Examples

 Define the Scope of Your POC

 Scope creep is a common scenario, as not all teams manage to determine what to include in the proof of concept stage.
 Although there are no strict rules as to what can or should be included in the phase, you must evaluate the project and indicate the boundaries of what you're including in the scope.
+That is, determine what will be left out of your proof of concept experiment and which research is a "must".

-Set Your Performance Goals
+Set Your Performance Goals and POC Success Criteria

-You should also ideate the deliverables and end results of POC activities to ensure consistency of your work.
+You should also ideate the deliverables and end results of POC activities to ensure the consistency of your work.
 Which outcomes will let you determine whether the proof of concept was successful or not?

 To set the new idea in motion, you need to generate hypotheses and assess which parts of the process work correctly and which ones need refinement.
 For that, it is necessary to track their progress and measure the efficiency of each undertaking when going through a POC stage.
 As a result, you will be able to prove the validity of your offer on target markets and ensure that the idea is feasible in the long run.

 Startups rely heavily on tracking startup KPIs and metrics, so it makes sense to shortlist a pool of relevant criteria to measure your success.
 For example, could a large number of sign-ups on the landing page signal user interest and high demand?
-The specific criteria set will differ from product to product.
+You need tangible results that can verify that the problem you’re planning to solve resonates with your potential target audience.

 Note the POC Process Participants and Pick the Right Resources